ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/text/paragraph.md

 ### Accessibility Considerations
 Screen readers pause for paragraph endings.
 When possible, place the distinguishing information of a paragraph in the first sentence.
 Please ensure accessibility by testing the whole page, including this element, in context.

-* About paragraph accessibilty properties: http://webaim.org/techniques/screenreader/
+* About paragraph accessibility properties: http://webaim.org/techniques/screenreader/

 ### SEO Considerations